gerrysaporito/ticketing-microservices/README.md

 6. Run the `skaffold dev` in the command line in the same directory as the skaffold.yaml file

 ### Notes 🖍
-- If you try to open the url in chrome and you get a 'this connection is not safe', click anywhere on the page and type the phrase 'thisisunsafe' to bypass security
+- If you try to open the url in chrome and you get a 'this connection is not safe', click anywhere on the page and type the phrase `thisisunsafe` to bypass security

 ## Features 🧩
 This app has the following functionalities: